I started one project just to have it trail off into another one – that’s what happened with this DIY Flooring.

 When we took on the One Room Challenge hosted by Calling it Home, we were able to move our water heater that sat in the laundry room.
 Our laundry room and kitchen are right next to each other complete with the same hideous flooring.

-I knew we had to tackle the floors for our mudroom makeover and we opted for Luxury Vinyl Tile by Stainmaster for speed, ease and cost, and lemme tell ya – I LOVE these new floors!
+Since I knew we had to tackle the floors for our mudroom makeover, we opted for speed, ease and cost.
+We chose Luxury Vinyl Tile made by Stainmaster.
+Lemme tell ya – I LOVE this new DIY flooring we installed!

 And that’s how the bunny trail began.
 The main goal was to replace the flooring in the laundry/mudroom only, and it took us just one evening to lay all the tiles, and a few hours the next day to grout them.